The Quadratic Formula Definitions Flashcards | Channels for Pearson+

 Control buttons has been changed to "navigation" mode.1/15

-An expression in the form ax^2 + bx + c = 0, where a, b, and c are constants and a is not zero.Standard Form

-Arrangement of a quadratic equation with all terms on one side in descending order of exponents.Quadratic Formula

-A universal method for finding solutions to any quadratic equation using coefficients a, b, and c.Coefficient
+A universal equation for finding solutions to any quadratic equation, involving coefficients a, b, and c from the standard form.Standard Form

+The arrangement of a quadratic equation as ax² + bx + c = 0, with all terms on one side and powers in descending order.Coefficient

-A numerical factor multiplying a variable in a quadratic equation, such as a, b, or c.Discriminant
+A numerical factor multiplying a variable in an equation, such as a, b, or c in a quadratic equation.Discriminant

-The expression b^2 - 4ac under the square root in the quadratic formula, indicating the nature of solutions.Radical
+The expression b² - 4ac found under the square root in the quadratic formula, used to determine the nature of solutions.Radical

-The square root symbol and its contents, often appearing in the quadratic formula.Real Solution
+The symbol and its contents under a square root, especially in the quadratic formula, affecting the type of solutions.Real Solution

-A value of x that satisfies a quadratic equation and is a real number, not involving imaginary numbers.Imaginary Solution
+A value of x that satisfies a quadratic equation and results from a non-negative discriminant.Imaginary Solution

-A branch of mathematics involving symbols and rules for manipulating those symbols to solve equations.Fraction
+A value or set of values for the variable that makes the quadratic equation true.Fraction

-A numerical quantity that is not a whole number, often appearing in quadratic solutions.Radical Expression
+A numerical expression representing division, often appearing in quadratic formula solutions.Radical Expression

-An expression containing a root, such as the square root in the quadratic formula.Solution Set
+An expression containing a square root, often present in the solutions of quadratic equations.Whole Number

+A non-negative integer that may appear as a solution to a quadratic equation when the discriminant is a perfect square.Sign

+The positive or negative attribute of a number, crucial when identifying coefficients and calculating the discriminant.